eag75/eag75/README.md

 - 👋 Hi, I’m @eag75
-- 👀 I’m working as a Linux and Windows system administrator.
+- 👀 I work as a Linux and Windows system administrator.
-- 🌱 I’m currently learning more Python ..
+- 🌱 I'm currently learning more Python ...
-- 💞️ I have experience with Linux Bash script, SQL, Java, Python and C#.
+- 💞️ I have experience with Bash Script, SQL, Java, Python and C#.
-- 📫 I work and program mainly on a Linux Fedora 39 desktop.
+- 📫 I work and program mainly on a Fedora Linux desktop.

 <!---
 eag75/eag75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.